 The card also offers a $300 annual travel credit that applies to most travel purchases.
 So, if you make at least $300 in travel purchases each year, you’ll cancel out most of the card’s fee.

 Frequent travelers who want superior perks should also consider The Platinum Card from American Express.
-This card gives you 5x points on airfare booked with airlines or through AmexTravel.com as well as 5x points on prepaid hotels booked through AmexTravel.com.
-You also get 1 point per $1 on everything else you buy as well as 60,000 points when you use your card for $5,000 in purchases within three months.
+This card gives you 5X points on up to $500,000 in airfare booked annually directly with airlines or through American Express Travel, as well as 5X points on prepaid hotels booked through American Express Travel.
+You also get 1 point per $1 on everything else you buy, plus 100,000 points when you use your card for $6,000 in purchases within six months.

 While you may not want to go solo with the Platinum card due to its more limited acceptance in foreign countries, you’ll find that the card is a great choice for getting comfortably to your destination.
 The Platinum card is piled with perks, including access to one of the largest and lushest lounge networks in the world, encompassing Amex Centurion lounges, Delta SkyClub lounges and the Priority Pass network.

-Redemption is simple and straightforward: You can redeem Capital One miles for any type of travel on your credit card statement at a rate of 1 cent per mile using the Capital One Purchase Eraser.
-Or, if you’re a bargain hunter and want to get a little extra value out of your miles, you can transfer them to 15 airline partners at a rate of 2 miles per 1.5 points.
+Redemption is simple and straightforward: You can redeem Capital One miles for any type of past travel on your credit card statement at a rate of 1 cent per mile using.
+Or, if you’re a bargain hunter and want to get a little extra value out of your miles, you can transfer them to a number of airline and hotel partners at a transfer ratio that varies based on the program.

-The card also offers a couple features that make it a great choice for taking it abroad: It doesn’t charge any foreign transaction fees, and you’ll get up to a $100 credit for Global Entry or TSA Precheck membership, which can help you get through customs and security much faster.
+The card also offers a couple of features that make it a great choice for taking it abroad: It doesn’t charge any foreign transaction fees, and you’ll get up to a $100 credit for Global Entry or TSA Precheck membership, which can help you get through customs and security much faster.
+A $95 annual fee applies.

-While we generally prefer premium travel cards over no-annual-fee travel cards, if you’re trying to avoid an annual fee, you should check out the Bank of America Travel Rewards Card.
+While we generally prefer premium travel cards over no-annual-fee travel cards, you should check out the Bank of America Travel Rewards credit card if you’re trying to avoid an annual fee.
 For international trips, the Bank of America Travel card is a great choice – it doesn’t charge foreign transaction fees, plus you can add a PIN number to your card.

 A PIN number is a convenient option for foreign countries where chip and pin cards are standard – you can use your card in more places, including unattended terminals that require PIN numbers.